Laurel Park Incorporated

-The Laurel Park, Inc. site, also known as Hunters Mountain Dump, or Murtha's Dump to locals, is a capped landfill that occupies approximately 20 acre of a 35 acre parcel of land in Naugatuck, Connecticut.
+The Laurel Park, Inc. site, also known as Hunters Mountain Dump, or Murtha's Dump to locals, is a capped landfill that occupies approximately 20 acre of a 35 acre parcel of land in Naugatuck, Connecticut, United States.
 The landfill has been in existence since the late 1940s, and several industries disposed of solvents, oils, hydrocarbons, chemical and liquid sludge, chemical solids, tires, and rubber products there.
 The facility continued to operate as a municipal landfill until 1987.
 It was owned and operated by Terrence and Howard Murtha.